Operational Experiences

 The Nurses and HCA’s are responsible for doing everything on the wards from twice a day cleaning (due to the very persistent dust), folding the laundry and collecting the patient’s meals and attending to all their holistic needs.
 Most of us enjoy these tasks as they make the ward your own and to have a clean smart ward running efficiently due to our own efforts enhances the want to provide the best care.

-The most testing times during the deployment for me was when nursing the sick children and leaning to overcome the language barrier, culture and the children’s behaviour as a whole.
-Being only trained as an adult nurse and having no children of my own there were some very testing times and depths to my patience I have never known.
-Another aspect that was particularly hard to come to terms with were the traumatic injuries our lads had sustained on the ground and helping them to come to terms with it.
+The most testing times during the deployment for was coming to terms with were the traumatic injuries our lads had sustained on the ground and also helping them to come to terms with it.

 The wards throughout the tour were nearly always busy and the ward team always seemed to get stronger as the tour went on and guaranteed a high standard of care to all patients all of the time.